Workstreams Explained: Boost Your Agency’s Project Management

 Marketing

 A marketing agency workstream could be centered on a social media campaign, involving steps such as content creation, platform strategy, and analytics tracking.
 This involves close collaboration between designers, copywriters, digital marketers, and a project manager to monitor the progress.
+Tools for digital marketing agency workflows can be especially helpful in supporting these processes.

 Design